 As a composer, he has produced five full musicals, two large choral suites, Langston Hughes’ Dream of Freedom and Of Fire and Form, a large two-piano work, “American Groove” and numerous chamber works.
 Hailed as “the Springtime Nutcracker,” Mack’s Pinocchio, premiered in the Charleston Civic Center by the Charleston Ballet.
 His micro-opera Beach and Moan, won Atlanta Opera's 24-hour Opera Project in 2013.

 Mack has been making waves in the opera world.
 Opera News called his work, "rousing...in the realm of Barber, Menotti, and Carlise Flloyd...a worthy contemporay opera."
 The NY Daily News hailed his opera as, "Amazing!"

 As a pianist, Evan has performed in the Kentucky Symphony, the Cincinnati Symphony Chamber Players, the Dayton Philharmonic, and the Cincinnati Symphony Orchestra; including a performance in Carnegie Hall.
 He performed live for the Dame Myra Hess Concert Series at the Chicago Cultural Center

-Evan has studied with Michael Chertock of the Cincinnati Symphony Orchestra and Dr. Michael Slayton and Dr. Stan Link.
+Evan has studied with Michael Chertock of the Cincinnati Symphony Orchestra, Dr. Michael Slayton, and Dr. Stan Link.
 He's participated in master classes by George Crumb, Seymour Lipkin, Emanuel Ax, and James Tocco.

-He holds a Doctorate of Musical Arts in Piano Performance from the University of Cincinnati’s College-Conservatory of Music and is on the faculty of the College of Saint Rose and Skidmore College.
+He holds a Doctorate of Musical Arts in Piano Performance from the University of Cincinnati’s College-Conservatory of Music and Assistant Professor of music at Skidmore College